 - Facilities on top of the Wall include a small warming shed for the men on watch located next to the crane.

 Castle Black is an ancient stronghold, although the Nightfort, the first castle of the Night's Watch, is said to be twice as old.
-Castle Black became the seat of the Lord Commander after the abandonment of the Nightfort, which occurred two hundred years ago.
+Castle Black at some point became the seat of the Lord Commander, taking over that role from the Nightfort at least 600 years ago.
 Castle Black once held over five thousand fighting men along with their servants, but it now holds about six hundred brothers, said to be one tenth of the five thousand fighting men and there servants, thus putting the number of servants it ones held at approximately one thousand.

 A Game of Thrones